8-10 tbsp Doves Farm Organic Wholemeal Bread Flour

 - Add 200g flour and 75ml water to the bowl of ferment and stir until lumpy.

-- Sprinkle to salt over the dough and stir to combine.
+- Sprinkle the salt on top and stir to combine.

 - Stir in the oil and mix everything together.

-- Using your hands gather everything, gently pressing into a slightly sticky ball of dough.
+- Using your hands gather everything together, gently pressing into a slightly sticky ball of dough.

 - Knead the dough in the bowl for 100 presses without adding flour.

-- Cut the dough into four quarters and each quarter into 5 smaller pieces.
+- Cut the dough into four and cut each piece into 5, making 20 small pieces of dough.

 - Roll each piece of dough into a cylinder about 10cm/4” long.